jlindsey/cv/README.md

 # Personal CV Site

 My personal résumé website, hosted at https://cv.jlindsey.me.

-Generated from this repository via GitHub Actions and served from a DigitalOcean Spaces bucket.
+Hosted on a DigitalOcean droplet that is managed and configured by the Terraform state in this repo;
+served by Caddy for ease of provisioning and TLS; built and deployed by GitHub Actions.